Great Plants For a Quick and Easy Landscape

 Soil: Moist and humid

-The Hawthorne tree is a member of the rose family, and its name means ‘thorny hedge.’
-At one point in history, this fast-growing tree was used exclusively as impenetrable, living hedgerows, but cultivated for its beauty, medicinal and culinary attributes.
-The Hawthorne tree produces fragrant flowers in white, pink or red, depending on the variety, and all produce berries which used in recipes and herbal remedies.
+The Hawthorne tree is a member of the rose family, and its name means 'thorny hedge.'
+At one point in history, this fast-growing tree was used exclusively as impenetrable, living hedgerows but cultivated for its beauty, medicinal and culinary attributes.
+The Hawthorne tree produces fragrant flowers in white, pink, or red, depending on the variety, and all produce berries used in recipes and herbal remedies.
 Most all varieties have thorns, except for some new hybrid varieties.
-Hawthorne trees are coveted for their use as living hedgerows in home landscapes because of their low growing heights, ease of pruning and low maintenance.
-Hawthorne trees and shallow and narrow roots systems which won’t deplete the soil of nutrients.
+Hawthorne trees are coveted for their use as living hedgerows in home landscapes because of their low growing heights, ease of pruning, and low maintenance—Hawthorne trees and shallow and narrow roots systems won't deplete the soil of nutrients.
 The tree can live for centuries and produce flowers twice a year under the right growing conditions.
-The shape or the red berries resemble small red apples and lends itself to the tree sometimes referred to as ‘thorn-apple’ trees.
+The shape of the red berries resembles small red apples and lends itself to the tree sometimes referred to as 'thornapple trees.
 The seeds ripen in the fall and are used for jams, jellies, and tea.

 Mature Height: 18'-30'ft

 Shape: Indeterminate Shape

 Sunlight: Full Sun or partial shade